 Preheat oven to 350° F. Grease and flour a 9"x5" loaf pan.

 Whisk together the pumpkin, baking soda, salt and spices in a large mixing bowl.

 Add the oil, eggs, and sugar and whisk until thoroughly combined.

-Using a rubber spatula, fold in the flour, chocolate chips and pecans until completely combined.
+Using a rubber spatula, fold in the flour, chocolate chips and pecans until combined.

 Transfer the batter to the prepared pan, and spread evenly.

-Bake for 1 hour or until a thin knife inserted into the center comes out clean.
+Bake for 1 hour or until a wooden pick inserted into the center comes out clean.